csebooks/ds-algorithms/content.en/priority-queues-heaps/_index.md

 ![Alt text](D15.png)

 **Figure 6.19 A d-heap**

 ## Leftist Heaps

 It seems difficult to design a data structure that efficiently supports merging (that is, processes a merge in o(n) time) and uses only an array, as in a binary heap.
-The reason for this is that merging would seem to require copying one array

-into another which would take (n) time for equal-sized heaps.
+The reason for this is that merging would seem to require copying one array into another which would take (n) time for equal-sized heaps.
 For this reason, all the advanced data structures that support efficient merging require the use of pointers.
 In practice, we can expect that this will make all the other operations slower; pointer manipulation is generally more time-consuming than multiplication and division by two.

 Like a binary heap, a leftist heap has both a structural property and an ordering property.
 Indeed, a leftist heap, like virtually all heaps used, has the same heap order property we have already seen.
 Furthermore, a leftist heap is also a binary tree.
 The only difference between a leftist heap and a binary heap is that leftist heaps are not perfectly balanced, but actually attempt to be very unbalanced.

-6.6.1.
-Leftist Heap Property

-6.6.2.
-Leftist Heap Operations

 ### Leftist Heap Property